Willebrew/willebrew/README.md

 ## ⚒️ My Recent Projects

+### 🎙️ Jottly.ai
+**Jottly** is my flagship AI-powered note-taking platform that transforms how students and professioanls capture and interact with information.
+Available at [jottly.ai](https://jottly.ai), it goes way beyond basic transcription to become an intelligent thinking partner:
+- 🎯 Agentic note-taking that captures audio from lectures and meetings and writes detailed notes
+- 🧠 AI that understands context, identifies patterns, and connects ideas
+- 💡 Expand Concepts mode (Plus) that turns simple notes into thorough explanations
+- 🔒 Enterprise-grade security
+- 🤖 Powered by Stratus with Personal Intelligence that remembers things for you

+Built to help students and professioanls move from passive note-taking to active learning and understanding.
+Free tier + Plus ($10/month) for advanced features.

 ### 📝 CanvasPal
 **CanvasPal** is a TypeScript + Next.js app built during a hackathon to turn your Canvas LMS into an AI-powered study partner.
 It taps into the Canvas API and leverages LLMs to: